A computation of $THH_*(ku)$ using a gathered spectral sequence

 Let $ku$ be the $p$-localized connective cover of the complex topological $K$-theory spectrum $KU$, and $\ell$ its Adams summand.
-In this article, we lift the computation by Angelveit, Hill and Lawson in \cite{angeltveit2010topological} of $\THH_*(\ell)$ into a computation of $\THH_*(ku)$.
-The equation
+In this article, we lift the computation by Angeltveit, Hill and Lawson in \cite{angeltveit2010topological} of $\THH_*(\ell)$ to a computation of $\THH_*(ku)$.
+The weak equivalence

-combined with a Bockstein spectral sequence computing the coefficient $B$ yields a Bockstein spectral sequence computing $\THH_*(A;B)$; the Bockstein spectral sequence computed in \cite{angeltveit2010topological} has the form
+and a filtration of $B$ yields a filtration of $\THH(A; B)$.
+If this filtration arises from multiplication by an element of $B$, we thus get a Bockstein spectral sequence computing $\THH_*(A;B)$; the Bockstein spectral sequence computed in \cite{angeltveit2010topological} has the form

 with $P(v_1) = \ell_*$ a polynomial algebra.